VaughanWolfe/VaughanWolfe/README.md

 Brand strategist.
 Community builder.
 Storyteller.

 I'm not a developer — but I'm genuinely at home at the intersection of human meaning and emerging technology.
 I build brands, content systems, and communities from scratch.
-I find the stories that matter inside organizations and make them travel.
+I seek the stories that matter inside organizations and give them reach.

 In early 2026 I integrated Claude into every dimension of my strategic and creative work, with AI workflows expanding across supporting platforms, and the practice keeps growing.
-I now run an AI-native brand strategy consultancy, DAVA Design Media, built from the ground up using Claude as a core collaborator.
-A magic carpet, not a machine.
+I now run an AI-native brand strategy consultancy, DAVA Design Media, built from the ground up using Claude as a core collaborator, my personal magic carpet, not a machine.

 I'm here because the most interesting work happening right now lives at this intersection, and that's where I'm building.